 Select the query message and then check the box "Close query".
-A reason will also be needed.
+A reason is required (for the audit trail).
 The reasons available to choose from are configured by the Study Administrator.

 From the Queries Report:

-Closing manual queries authored/created by other users might not be possible if your Admistrator has prevented that in the role permissions.
+Closing manual queries authored/created by other users might not be possible if your Administrator has prevented that right in the role permissions.

 This report serves as a central place to both view and work with queries.

-Prerequisite: User has access to Query management, Bulk close query, and the Queries report
+- User has access to Query management and the Queries Report

 Select the Queries Report option under the Reports Menu.